 We present a general-purpose numerical scheme for time integration of Lagrangian dynamical systems-an important computational tool at the core of most physics-based animation techniques.
-Several features make this particular time integrator highly desirable for computer animation: it numerically preserves important invariants, such as linear and angular momenta; the symplectic nature of the integrator also guarantees a correct energy behavior, even when dissipation and external forces are added; holonomic constraints can also be enforced quite simply; finally, our simple methodology allows for the design of high-order accurate schemes if needed.
+Several features make this particular time integrator highly desirable for computer animation.
+It numerically preserves important invariants, such as linear and angular momenta.
+The symplectic nature of the integrator also guarantees a correct energy behavior, even when dissipation and external forces are added.
+Holonomic constraints can also be enforced quite simply.
+Finally, our simple design methodology allows for higher-order accurate schemes if needed.
 Two key properties set the method apart from earlier approaches.
-First, the nonlinear equations that must be solved during an update step are replaced by a minimization of a novel functional, speeding up time stepping by more than a factor of two in practice.
+First, the nonlinear equations that must be solved during an update step are replaced by a minimization of a novel energy-like function, speeding up time stepping by more than a factor of two in practice.
 Second, the formulation introduces additional variables that provide key flexibility in the implementation of the method.
-These properties are achieved using a discrete form of a general variational principle called the Pontryagin-Hamilton principle, expressing time integration in a geometric manner.
-We demonstrate the applicability of our integrators to the simulation of non-linear elasticity with implementation details.
+These properties are achieved using a discrete form of a general variational principle called the Pontryagin-Hamilton principle, analog in spirit to geometric modeling techniques to design smooth curves or surfaces.
+We show its application to a simulation in non-linear elasticity with implementation details.